 GeneCards Summary for PRKCD Gene

-PRKCD (Protein Kinase C, Delta) is a Protein Coding gene.
-Diseases associated with PRKCD include autoimmune lymphoproliferative syndrome, type iii and autosomal recessive systemic lupus erythematosus.
+PRKCD (Protein Kinase C Delta) is a Protein Coding gene.
+Diseases associated with PRKCD include Autoimmune Lymphoproliferative Syndrome, Type Iii and Systemic Lupus Erythematosus 16.
 Among its related pathways are CCR5 Pathway in Macrophages and Trk receptor signaling mediated by the MAPK pathway.
-GO annotations related to this gene include identical protein binding and protein kinase binding.
-An important paralog of this gene is PRKCB.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is PRKCQ.

 UniProtKB/Swiss-Prot Summary for PRKCD Gene